Trade in water and commodities as adaptations to global change

 American Geophysical Union Publications

 Hertel, T W. and Prousevitch, A, "Trade in water and commodities as adaptations to global change" (2015).
-Earth Sciences Scholarship.
+Fall Meeting, American Geophysical Union (AGU).
 370.

 Hertel, T.W., Prousevitch, A. (2015), Trade in water and commodities as adaptations to global change, Abstract GC32B-02 presented at 2015 Fall Meeting, AGU, San Francisco, Calif., 14-18 Dec.